antonioan/repeat-free-py/README.md

 The encoding algorithm is based on **Algorithm 1** from the article "[Repeat-Free Codes](/article.pdf)" by E. Yaakobi, O. Elishco, R. Gabrys and M. Medard.

+This project was done as a final project as part of the course **Coding and Algorithms and Memories** as taught by Prof. E. Yaakobi at the Technion, Winter 2019-2020.

 ## Table of Contents

 * [Getting Started](#getting-started)